dos-group/gardening-adventure/ReadMe.md

 Figure 4 shows the wiring of the sensors with the Raspberry Pi.
 Please note that an external 5V power supply is required when using several sensors and actuators.
 This is especially true if you use an LED light or a water pump.
 ![Wiring Diagram](./documentation/diagrams/wiring&#32;diagram/CIT-GardeningAdventure_bb.png)

+## Docker Sensor Images

+Each sensor has its own docker image.
+We use [Balenalib Raspbian](https://hub.docker.com/r/balenalib/rpi-raspbian) images which is optimized for the use in IoT devices.
+Use the -f option in the scripts directory to make sure Docker finds all the files it needs.
+Example to build the dht sensor:

+       .../gardening-adventure/scripts$ docker build -f dht_sensor/Dockerfile -t dht .

 ### Camera Configuration Options